alexandrnikitin/blog/_drafts/high-performance-dotnet-by-example.md

 We are at the point when it's impossible to reliably benchmark the code and it's quite difficult to profile it and measure the impact of changes.
 All further optimization steps should be focused on reducing LLC misses and can include compacting the array size, generating the perfect hash function, TODO [prefetch ](https://github.com/dotnet/coreclr/issues/5025)

+Sequential memory access
+Prefetch
+C/C++ gives you more control

 Or we came to the point where we have to re-iterate and think about efficiency again.